10 Best Semiconductors for December 2025

 Key Catalysts

-• Licensing revenue from intellectual property
+• Licensing revenue growth from patent portfolio

 Risk Factors